Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Finding radiation-free velocities from theory

 Though the $L_{\alpha,i}$ cannot in general be determined analytically (except for special cases discussed below), we can solve the relevant eigensystems numerically for any given velocity and subsequently check the boundary conditions we just discussed.
 In the first transonic regime, one either finds a range of velocities that are radiation-free, or none at all, whereas the second transonic regime exhibits only one (if any) radiation-free velocities.
 Our python implementation of the numerical search for radiation-free velocities is published as open source code within PyDislocDyn \cite{pydislocdyn} which is developed by one of us (DNB).

-The special case of orthotropic symmetry allows the edge and screw components of $u_i$ to decouple such that only a $2\times2$ sub-matrix needs to be considered.
+As with defect motion in general, the existence of radiation-free velocities in the first and second transonic regime depends strongly on the crystal and slip plane geometry.
+The special case of orthotropic symmetry means the in-plane and out-of-plane crack deformation decouple from each other leaving only one transonic regime for crack propagation (see \cite{Gao:1999}).
+In the context of dislocations, orthotropic symmetry allows the edge and screw components of $u_i$ to decouple such that only a $2\times2$ sub-matrix needs to be considered.
 In this reduced system, only two limiting velocities and hence only one transonic regime are present for edge dislocations.
 Therefore, the first two of conditions \eqref{eq:bc_second} apply (since $i=1,2$).
 The radiation-free velocity can be determined analytically in this case to be